-The toilet flange is screwed to the subfloor, as demonstrated by Mobile Home Repair, but it's typically also glued to the waste pipe, although not always.
+The toilet flange is screwed to the subfloor, but it's typically also glued to the waste pipe, although not always.
 When you remove the screws holding it to the floor, try lifting or prying it up, but don't force it.
 If it moves fairly easily, you should be able to remove it, but if it won't budge, it's glued to the waste pipe and forcing it might break the pipe at a place that would require another unpleasant trip underneath the mobile home.
 At this point, you'll have to cut it.

 One option is to make an inside cut using a rotary tool and a circular saw accessory.
 The cut should be made 2 to 3 inches below the flange opening.
 A more elegant and effective method, however, is to use a Flange Off toilet flange removal tool, but it works only for flanges that fit over the waste pipe, not inside it.
 It consists of a hole saw that matches the inside diameter of the flange and a guide to keep it centered, and you operate it with a drill.